tomatohammado/old-ga-installfest/README.md

 $ brew link git

 # If you get an error message, try:

 $ brew link --overwrite git
 ```

 After that, try the Confirm step.
 If that doesn't work, completely close
 Terminal (`CMD + Q`) and open a new window.

----

 ### Install Code Editors

 We will be using Sublime Text during Installfest, and recommend using it for the
-first few weeks before we move up to a more complex but powerful editor, VS
+first few weeks before trying out the more complex but powerful editor: VS Code.
-Code.

 _Run:_